Olivenza: Medieval and early modern history

 It is possible the settlement did not exist during the Muslim period.
 A 1278 document refers to the place as 'populated again', but this is not conclusive.
 Badajoz and its surrounding territory (including the lands around Olivenza) were conquered by Alfonso IX of León in 1230.
-Taken away from the alfoz of Badajoz, the Knights Templars had occupied the territory already by 1258, founding an encomienda in Olivenza integrated in the Bailiwick of Jerez de los Caballeros.
+Taken away from the alfoz of Badajoz, the Knights Templar had occupied the territory already by 1258, founding an encomienda in Olivenza integrated in the Bailiwick of Jerez de los Caballeros.
 They proceeded to build a castle and a church as core of the hamlet, following the templar model of repopulation.

 The second half of the 13th century saw continual territorial disputes between the Order of the Temple and the council of Badajoz over the lands north of the Fragamuñoz creek, and the municipal militias of Badajoz invaded Cheles, Alconchel and Barcarrota in 1272, although those territories were retroceded to the Order by means of a 1277 settlement.
 Soon later, by 1278, Alfonso X recognised the jurisdiction of the Council of Badajoz and the Diocese over Olivenza, putting an end to the Templar control over the hamlet.
 Amid a situation of unrest in the Crown of Castile in the wake of the death of King Sancho IV, King Dinis of Portugal forced King Ferdinand IV to sign the Treaty of Alcañices in 1297 and cede, amongst other possessions, Olivenza to the Kingdom of Portugal.
 On 4 January 1298, Dinis granted Olivenza a foral (charter) similar to that of Elvas.

 View of the Castle of Olivenza from the South circa 1509, as drawn by Duarte D'Armas.